 Highlights: Gentle, Quiet, Even-tempered

 Greyhounds are known as the “fastest dog breed” in the world.
-With speeds up to 45 mph, the Greyhound may seem like a hyperactive and energetic dog.
+Reaching speeds up to 45 mph, these hounds may seem hyperactive and energetic.
 But despite their amazing speeds, these dogs are fairly gentle and calm at home.

-Still, you’ll want to get them at least an hour of exercise each day – which really isn’t that bad if compared to other medium-sized dogs.
+Still, you’ll want to get them at least an hour of exercise daily.
+It really isn’t that bad when compared to other medium-sized dogs.
 Though, they can be more low maintenance if you have a large backyard for them to run in.
 That’s perfectly acceptable.

 The Greyhound can be left alone for hours at a time, making them great for busy owners.
 But we don’t recommend doing this too often.
-All dogs, including Greyhounds, much rather enjoy the company of their owners.
+All dogs, including Greyhounds, much rather enjoy the company of their owners than without.

 22. Standard Poodle